General information and occurrence

 Coal bed methane (CBM) is natural gas trapped in coal and occurring in the form of gas particles adsorbed at coal grains.
 A drop in bed pressure along with mining activities is followed by an increase in the coal bed methane desorption and its release from coal and surrounding rocks to work areas of a coal mine.
 The release of methane is a serious safety concern as it can create an explosive hazard.
 Therefore, much attention is paid to the draining methane from coal beds before and in the course of coal mining.
 This is achieved by a methane capture on advance of longwall coalfaces by boreholes drilled in front of the face and a reduction of concentration of methane to the acceptable level by the ventilation of work areas.

-The last decades witnessed a development of a technology of a draining methane from coal beds by multiple boreholes drilled from the surface.
-The technology of drainage involves the hydrofracturing of coal beds and surrounding rocks and filling up fissures with a permeable medium (usually sand) to facilitate migration of CBM released by desorption.
+The last years witnessed a development of a technology of draining methane from coal beds by multiple boreholes drilled from the surface.
+The technology of drainage involves the hydro fracturing of coal beds and surrounding rocks and filling up fissures with a permeable medium (usually sand) to facilitate migration of CBM released by desorption.
 The next step is a removal of water from coal beds to achieve a drop in a bed pressure in the area of a given borehole, necessary for the start of processes of desorption, emission and migration of CBM.
 Draining of CBM by production wells is treated as the natural gas production from unconventional source.

-The CBM usage is determined on one hand by the safety issues and on the other hand is treated as collecting the gas from the unconventional sources – due to its form of occurring which demands the application of the special recovery desorptive technology.
+The CBM usage is determined on one hand by the safety issues and on the other hand is treated as collecting the gas from the unconventional sources – due to its form of occurring which demands the application of the special recovery desorptive technologies.

-Economic resources of CBM, established for 27 coal deposits, are equal 6,439.73 million m3 and increased by 748.41 million m3 in comparison with the previous year.
-In 2018 there were new mine management plans with recalculated resources prepared for: Budryk (+960.09 million m3), Staszic (-5.86 million m3) and Zofiówka (+6.62 million m3) deposits.
+Economic resources of CBM, established for 34 deposits, are equal 11,175.73 million m3 and decreased by 177.17 million m3 (that means by 1.56%) in comparison with the previous year.
+In the balance covering 2021, there were new deposit development plans and supplements to existing plans taking into account for the following deposits: Borynia (-2.13 million m3), Brzezinka 3 (+63.82 million m3), Bzie-Dębina 2 - Zachód -19.25 million m3), Chwałowice 1 (-9.74 million m3), Haemba (-0.78 million m3), Halemba II (-3.84 million m3), Jankowice (-3.55 million m3), Marcel 1 (+10.74 million m3) and Silesia (-42.37 million m3).
 The resources decreases were caused by the output and the emission from the airing systems.

 List of coal bed methane deposits is presented in Table 1.